puppybits/Truth-News/svvdtjnhsa.md

 With Lyrebird and new AI video reconstruction fake news is about to explode.
-There will be zero chance of validating the truthfulness of ANY content with these tools.
+There will be zero chance of validating the truthfulness of _any content with these tools.
 The only way to combat lies will be with the integrity of professionals journalist and the immutability of the facts.
 If we don't do this now the coming wave of outright lies will be impossible to stop